Thaelin/gis-project-Thaelin/documentation.md

 *Gathering script* runs every X miliseconds - acording to configuration value stored in (`backend/config.json`).
 It queries every route for actual weather data and stores it into the table `weather_data`.

+### Open Street Maps data
+I used OSM data to select Slovakia's administrative regions.
+This data is used for filtering and inclusion of other geo data, such as points or lines.

 ## Api
 *API* is documented interactively through Swagger.
 When application runs, its interactive docs are accessible via URL: (`localhost:3000/api-docs`).
 There you can check all parameters needed and response value formats.
 You can also execute API calls from there as well.
 ![Screenshot 4](http://i65.tinypic.com/2zf5rep.png)